ut-issl/s2e-documents/Tutorials/GettingStarted.md

 - You can start this tutorial just after you clone the [S2E_CORE_OSS](https://gitlab.com/ut_issl/s2e/s2e_core_oss) repository

 ## 2. Environment
-- This tutorial supports an execution environment with Visual Studio 2017 on a Windows PC.
+- This tutorial supports an execution environment with Visual Studio 2017 or 2019 on a Windows PC.
 - However, basic features of S2E is executable for other environment with a small modification of the sequence.
 - For these environments, I hope someone will write a new *Getting Started tutorial*.